seng438-winter-2023/seng438-a2-xianlow/seng438-a2-team_number.md

 Our test strategy is to firstly, choose whichever functions we wanted for range.
 Once we get those functions, we will look over the javadocs given to us to review what each functions needs to work.
 If they require other functions to work, we will be using mocking so we can bypass any errors that those other functions may have.
 If no functions are needed, then values will be hard coded by the developer to test the functionality of the function in question.
 This means that if only a double value is needed, we will feed the value straight into the function itself.
 Once the test case is developed, we check if the test case has failed or not by running as a JUnit test case.

 # 3 Test cases developed

-Text…

-// write down the name of the test methods and classes.
-Organize the based on the source code method // they test. identify which tests cover which partitions you have explained in the test strategy section //above
+Here a detailed report of test methods and classes.

 **DataUtilites Class**
 * calculateColumnTotalForTwoValuesTest